Skip to main content

 Concert Tickets

 This is a clear essential for any event, let alone a concert or music festival, but it can be easy to have things slip your mind.
-Don’t be the person that realizes you don’t have the tickets when you’re halfway to the show or worse, in line to get through the doors.
+Do not be the person that realizes you do not have the tickets when you are halfway to the show or worse, in line to get through the doors.

 After purchasing your tickets, take note of the access instructions for entry.
-If physical proof of entry is required, you’ll need to have the printed ticket sent to you or print out the tickets yourself.
+If physical proof of entry is required, you will need to have the printed ticket sent to you or print out the tickets yourself.
 If proof of entry is required and the tickets are electronic, you will need to access them through a mobile device.
 Once you get your tickets, download them to an easily accessible wallet app on your phone or take a screenshot of the ticket or QR code.
-It doesn’t hurt to have a copy of tickets printed out as backup in case you can’t access them on your phone.
+It does not hurt to have a copy of tickets printed out as backup in case you cannot access them on your phone.
+You can also save your confirmation email and policy pages offline in case connectivity is limited at the venue.
+If you are comparison shopping, learn the best time to buy concert tickets.

 Portable Charger